Live Phish 10.31.90

 Live Phish 10.31.90 is an archival live album release by the American rock band Phish.
 The show was originally webcast on October 10, 1999.
 It was also released in MP3 format in 1999 through eMusic, making it the first archival recording released officially online.
 The show was later made available when Phish launched its LivePhish website and is currently available exclusively through that site.
-This archival release is also believed to have been the 1st ever commercially download release of a full, live concert by any band.
+This archival release is also believed to have been the first ever commercial download release of a full, live concert by any band.